eallion/eallion.com/example/about.en.md

 ### Description

 This blog's Toot page relies on the Mastodon instance at https://e5n.cc.
-The comment system relies on a self-hosted Artalk API at https://api.eallion.com/artalk, and the analytics rely on a self-hosted Umami at https://a.eallion.com.
+The comment system relies on a self-hosted Artalk API at https://artalk.eallion.com.

 ### Copyright